DjordjeVujatovic/Learning-React---Catch-of-the-Day/README.md

 Building this app with the help of the Wes Bos tutorials has helped me tremendously with understanding the fundamentals of React.js.
 Amongst many things it has helped me understand the following:

-    * React components,
+    * React components
-    * Writing HTML with JSX,
+    * Writing HTML with JSX
-    * Passing dynamic data with props,
+    * Passing dynamic data with props
-    * Creating a stateless functional component,
+    * Creating a stateless functional component
-    * URL routing using React Router 4,
+    * URL routing using React Router 4
-    * State, and how it's role within React,
+    * State, and how it's role within React
     * Persisting state with Firebase
-    * Bi-directional data flow and live state editing,
+    * Bi-directional data flow and live state editing

 This was very much a learning experience for me.
 At times it was challenging, but in the end very rewarding.
 Building this app has helped me understand the fundamentals of React, and I look forward to continously learning more.